abbreviatedman/fast/readme.md

 TODO Documentation for Speaker Notes

+#### Style Consistency

+TODO Document style at high level.

 ## Styling

 This framework's stylesheet provides a uniform Pursuit theme for presentations.

-This section contains tips for
+This section contains:

+- what the style generally is,
-- changing to a dark palette
+- how to change to a dark palette,
-- or overriding the default style.
+- and how to override the default style.

 Overriding the style is _not_ recommended.
 Maintaining stylistic consistency both between your own presentations and between your presentations and the presentations of other instructors has many benefits from an audience experience standpoint.
 It's also far easier to focus on content than bike-shedding about style.
 This framework is meant to make it fast to bootstrap a presentation so that you can instead focus on the content.

 ### Dark Mode

 TODO add Dark Mode
+TODO add Dark Mode toggle
 TODO add documentation for Dark Mode

 ### Overriding The Style